1. Purpose and Scope

 Specific regulations and frameworks that are relevant to this policy include, but are not limited to:

-• General Data Protection Regulation (GDPR), 5/25/2018
+General Data Protection Regulation (GDPR)

-• California Consumer Privacy Act (CCPA), 1/1/2020
+California Consumer Privacy Act (CCPA)

-• Lei Geral de Proteção de Dados (LGPD), 2/1/2020
+Lei Geral de Proteção de Dados (LGPD)

 The overarching policies that describe Highwire’s commitment to information safety is this Highwire Privacy Policy and the Highwire Information Security Policy.
 The purpose of the Highwire Information Policy is to provide a high-level understanding of the principles and practice of Highwire’s Information Security Management System (ISMS).
 While the Highwire Information Security Policy provides a general approach to information security, it is supplemented by very specific technical policies that define the measures we take to ensure the confidentiality and integrity of our data, including:

-• Highwire Acceptable Use Policy
+Highwire Acceptable Use Policy

-• Highwire Access Control Policy
+Highwire Access Control Policy

-• Highwire Change Management & Secure Engineering/Development Policy
+Highwire Change Management Policy

-• Highwire Clear Desk and Clear Screen Policy
+Highwire Clear Desk and Clear Screen Policy

-• Highwire Data Backup Policy
+Highwire Data Backup Policy

-• Highwire Document & Information Control Policy
+Highwire Document & Data Control Policy

-• Highwire Encryption Policy
+Highwire Encryption Policy

-• Highwire Incident Management Policy
+Highwire Incident Management Policy

-• Highwire Internal & External Audit Policy
+Highwire Internal Audit Policy

-• Highwire Logging Policy
+Highwire Logging and Monitoring Policy

-• Highwire Password Policy
+Highwire Password Policy

 4. Cookie Policy

-Highwire may also use Cookies to help analyze how Visitors and Users interact with and navigate through our sites so that we can make improvements.
-Cookie-related information is also used to remember and log the actions of enrolled Users.
+Highwire may also use Cookies to help analyze how visitors and users interact with and navigate through our sites so that we can make improvements.
+Cookie-related information is also used to remember and log the actions of enrolled users.
 Cookies are not used for any purpose other than those described herein.
 Specifically, the Highwire website does not enable 3rd-party tracking mechanisms to collect data over time and across unaffiliated websites for use in interest-based advertising.
 In addition, Highwire flags all cookies with a special HttpOnly flag that tells the browser that this particular cookie should only be accessed by the browser.
-This HttpOnly flag ensures any attempt by an attacker to access the cookie with malicious JavaScript is strictly prohibited.
+This HttpOnly flag ensures that any attempt by an attacker to access the cookie with malicious JavaScript is strictly prohibited.

-In addition to changing a browsers’ settings to prevent cookies from being placed, an individual can also delete all cookies that are already stored on a device.
-If a Visitor or User chooses this option, they may have to manually adjust some preferences every time they visit the Highwire site and some services and functionalities may not work at all.
+In addition to changing a browser’s settings to prevent cookies from being placed, an individual can also delete all cookies that are already stored on a device.
+If a visitor or user chooses this option, they may have to manually adjust some preferences every time they visit the Highwire site, and some services and functionalities may not work at all.

 5. Data Collection

-Hiring Partner end user data includes, but is not limited to, full name, title, business email, and business phone number.
-Hiring Partner Users of the Highwire Inspect module may also opt to provide their business cell phone number in order to receive alerts regarding inspection findings.
-This personal end user data is required as part of an enrolled Hiring Partner’s interaction and use of the Highwire application to allow users to set up secure accounts and to receive messages and alerts from the system.
+Client data that is collected as part of enrollment in the Highwire application, which may be categorized as Personal Data or Personally Identifiable Information (PII), includes user's full name, title, and business email address.
+Client users of Highwire Inspection may also opt to provide their business cell phone number to receive real-time alerts regarding inspection findings.
+This personal data is required as part of an enrolled client’s interaction and use of the Highwire application to allow users to set up secure accounts and to receive messages and alerts from the system.

 6. Data Use

-Highwire’s ISMS is ISO 27001 compliant and is managed internally by our Vice President of Engineering, who acts as our Chief Information Security Officer (CISO) as defined in ISO 27001 and as our Data Protection Officer as defined in Article 37 of the GDPR.
-As clients use our services and systems, the Vice President of Engineering sets clear parameters on how their data is used and the ways in which a user’s privacy is protected, including but not limited to:
+Product and Engineering, who acts as our Chief Information Security Officer (CISO) as defined in ISO 27001 and as our Data Protection Officer as defined in Article 37 of the GDPR.
+As clients and contractors use our services and systems, the Vice President of Product and Engineering sets clear parameters on how their data is used and the ways in which a user’s privacy is protected, including but not limited to:

-• Highwire guarantees the confidentiality of personal data that is processed as defined in the contract agreements and within this document;
+Highwire guarantees the confidentiality of personal data that is processed as defined in the contract agreements and within this document;

-• Highwire does not share data with any third parties and does not use any third party advertising providers;
+Highwire does not share data with any third parties and does not use any third party advertising providers;

-• Highwire ensures that its employees are fully vetted and receive the appropriate personal data protection training as defined in the Highwire Administrative Manual and the Highwire Employee Handbook;
+Highwire ensures that its employees are fully vetted and receive the appropriate personal data protection training as defined in the Highwire Administrative Manual and the Highwire Employee Handbook;

-• Highwire employees acknowledge and sign the non-disclosure requirements set forth in the Highwire Employee Handbook;
+Highwire employees acknowledge and sign the non-disclosure requirements set forth in the Highwire Employee Handbook;

-• Any data transfer or download happens via the SSL protocol;
+Any data transfer or download happens via the SSL protocol;

-• To access data, the user must login with a username/password as fully defined in the Highwire Password Policy;
+To access data, the user must login with a username/password as fully defined in the Highwire Password Policy;

-• During uploading of data, files are encrypted and stored as fully defined in the Highwire Encryption Policy, including the requirement that each encrypted file has its own key;
+During uploading of data, files are encrypted and stored as fully defined in the Highwire Encryption Policy, including the requirement that each encrypted file has its own key;

-• Stored backups and logs are encrypted as fully defined in the Highwire Data Backup Policy, including the requirement that Highwire does not use any temporary storage.
+Stored backups and logs are encrypted as fully defined in the Highwire Data Backup Policy, including the requirement that Highwire does not use any temporary storage.

 7. Data Processing

-• AWS will process customer data only in accordance with customer instructions;
+- AWS will process customer data only in accordance with customer instructions.

-• AWS has implemented and will maintain robust technical and organizational measures for the AWS network;
+- AWS has implemented and will maintain robust technical and organizational measures for the AWS network.

-• AWS will notify its customers of a security incident without undue delay after becoming aware of the security incident.
+- AWS will notify its customers of a security incident without undue delay after becoming aware of the security incident.

 8. Data Transfers